awslabs/clickstream-analytics-on-aws/examples/standalone-data-generator/README.md

 THREAD_NUMBER_FOR_USER = 10
 # flush events duration by second
 FLUSH_DURATION = 10
+# the duration(in minutes) of generation batch events for in one times, use this parameter to reduce memory usage
+# no less than 10 minutes
+BATCH_EVENT_DURATION_IN_MINUTES = 20

 # Common Settings
 # session times for one user in a day